KLemonLab/DpiMGE_Manuscript/SupplementalMethods_Anvio.md

 In order to define Core vs Accessory pangenome we use Anvi’o interactive interface.
 In the “Bins” tab we can create and name as many bins as we want and store then in a bin collection.
 In the “Search” tab we used “Search gene clusters using filters” and “Append splits to selected bin” to create the following bins:

--   Core: 1298/2905 (44.7%) gene clusters in all 28 genomes
+  - **Core**: 1298/2905 (44.7%) gene clusters in all 28 genomes

       - Min number of genomes gene cluster occurs = 28

--   SC Core: 1111/2905 (38.2%) gene clusters detected in single copy in all 28 genomes
+  - **SC Core**: 1111/2905 (38.2%) gene clusters detected in single copy in all 28 genomes

       - Min number of genomes gene cluster occurs = 28
       - Max number of genes from each genome = 1

--   MC Core: 1298-1111=187 (6.4%) detected in multiple copy in all 28
+  - **MC Core**: 1298-1111=187 (6.4%) detected in multiple copy in all 28 genomes

+  - **Soft Core**: 90/2905 (3.1%) gene clusters detected in 26-27
     genomes

--   SoftCore: 90/2905 (3.1%) gene clusters detected in 26-27 genomes

       - Min number of genomes gene cluster occurs = 26
       - Max number of genomes gene cluster occurs = 27

--   Shell: 805/2905 (27.7%) gene clusters detected in 3-25 genomes
+  - **Shell**: 805/2905 (27.7%) gene clusters detected in 3-25 genomes

       - Min number of genomes gene cluster occurs = 3
       - Max number of genomes gene cluster occurs = 25

--   Cloud: 712/2905 (24.5%) gene clusters detected in only 2 genomes or
+  - **Cloud**: 712/2905 (24.5%) gene clusters detected in only 2 genomes
-    less
+    or less

       - Max number of genomes gene cluster occurs = 2

 We stored the 5 bins in a new collection named **CorevsAccessory**